 4.8.
-SAT, ACT, ASVAB, GED
+PSAT, SAT, ACT, ASVAB, GED

-We can assist homeschooling families in preparing for or registering for SAT, ACT, ASVAB, and GED but do not offer the tests.
+We can assist school choice families in preparing for or registering for PSAT, SAT, ACT, ASVAB, and GED but do not offer the tests.
 We can also provide scholarship and college preparation assistance.
 Tutoring in most subjects can be scheduled during Curriculum Education hours.
-Staff may provide up to 10 hrs. of tutoring per student, per year.
+Staff may provide up to 10 hrs. of individual tutoring per student, per year.